Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron

 The algorithm has the structure of nested iterations where the inner loop is within MATLAB's {\tt fmincon}, used to update $\mathbf{V}$, and the outer loop is the E-M iteration loop.
 The computational complexity of the algorithm depends on proprietary behavior of {\tt fmincon}, iteration limits, and convergence criteria and so is difficult to quantify.
 Typically, 8 iterations are used in the inner {\tt fmincon} loop.
 Typically 20--200 iterations are used in the outer E-M loop depending on the quality of the initial condition.
 Calculation of $L(z_i)$ for the various values of $z_i$ in the quadrature rule that approximates the integrals in (\ref{eq:F:def})--(\ref{eq:QforVoptimization:def}) is the dominant computational cost.
 The computational complexity of this cost depends on proprietary behavior of MATLAB's {\tt legendre} function and possibly other functions and so is difficult to quantify.
 Typically a rule with 5000 abscissas is used.
-The computational complexity also depends on the number of pixels in an image versus the number of basis functions retained in the truncated orthonormal expansion (i.e., the dimension of $\bar{\vc}$)~\cite[Section~6]{YiliZhengQiuWangDoerschukJOSA2012}.
+The computational complexity also depends on the number of pixels in an image versus the number of basis functions retained in the truncated orthonormal expansion (i.e., the dimension of $\bar{\vc}$)~\cite[Section~6]{YiliZhengQiuWangDoerschukJOSA2012} since these are the dimensions of the matrix $L$ which occurs throughout the formulas of Section~\ref{sec:MLreconstruction}.
 Considering just terms in the cost due to the number of images for one iteration of either the inner or the outer loop, these terms are linear in the number of images.